How long can a landlord leave a tenant without heat?

 Related: Air conditioning requirements

-Just as heat is essential in winter, air conditioning can be a habitability requirement in hot climates.
-The legal requirements for how long landlords can leave tenants without air conditioning vary significantly by location, with different standards than heating requirements.
+Just as heat is essential in winter, air conditioning is a habitability requirement in hot climates.
+The rules around how long landlords can leave tenants without air conditioning vary significantly by location and work differently than heating requirements.

 Frequently asked questions